 Fairtrade isn’t just a quality mark.
 It is a worldwide movement of many people who bear in mind the people behind a product when they sell it.
 And who, when buying products, don’t just think about how to buy it as cheaply as possible.

-These are people who also pay attention to the two sides that are involved in trade: the buyer and the seller.
+These are people who also pay attention to the two sides that are involved in the trade: the buyer and the seller.
 And take that into account.
 Do those who make/grow the products receive a fair price?
 Do they have reasonable working conditions?
 Is the trade chain transparent?
 Is there respect for the environment?

 Unfair trade means that many farmers and workers in developing countries live in poverty.
 Workers often do not know whether they can feed their families, or pay their children’s school fees and afford healthcare for themselves and their loved ones because they earn that little.
 The income of farmers can suddenly collapse due to changing prices on the world market.
 That makes it virtually impossible to support their families and grow their businesses.